 Fairfield County fund raises $1 million, quickly needs more

 HARTFORD, Conn.
-(AP) — A southwestern Connecticut foundation raised $1 million in pledges over the past week to help local nonprofits in the county hit hardest by the coronavirus.
-But demand for funding has already grown by at least another $560,000.
+(AP) — A southwestern Connecticut foundation raised $1 million in pledges over the past week to help nonprofits in the county hit hardest by the coronavirus.
+But demand for funding grew Friday by another $863,000.

 COURT CONCERNS